ritarasteiro/FieldCourse/pages/project.md

 ```
 plink1.9 --bfile ADAPTmap_genotypeTOP_20160222_full  --keep-fam pops_to_keep.txt  --allow-extra-chr  --chr-set 31 --make-bed --out ADAPTmap_genotypeTOP_20160222_trim
 ```
-In the bim file the first column correspond to the chromosomes.
+In the bim file, the first column corresponds to the chromosomes.
 The new  genome assemby of the goat has 29 chromosomes.
-You will notice that you have chromosome 30 and 0, that corresponds to cromosome X and unplaced SNPs.
+You will notice that you have chromosomes 30 and 0, that correspond to cromosome X and unplaced SNPs.